hjohn/Dirk/README.markdown

 load them at runtime, and have them injected with dependencies or serve as dependencies for other classes.

-For example given a class implementing the `PaymentProvider` interface:
+For example given a class implementing the `PaymentProcessor` interface:

-    public class CreditCardPaymentProvider implements PaymentProvider {
+    public class CreditCardPaymentProcessor implements PaymentProcessor {
     }

 The below class would get its `paymentProvider` field injected with an instance of